2025–26 TPBL season

-The 2025–26 TPBL season is the second season of the Taiwan Professional Basketball League (TPBL), with the Formosa Dreamers, Hsinchu Toplus Lioneers, Kaohsiung Aquas, New Taipei CTBC DEA, New Taipei Kings, Taipei Taishin Mars, and the Taoyuan Taiwan Beer Leopards participating in this competition.
-The regular season started on October 11, 2025 and is scheduled to end on May 3, 2026.
+The 2025–26 TPBL season was the second season of the Taiwan Professional Basketball League (TPBL), with the Formosa Dreamers, Hsinchu Toplus Lioneers, Kaohsiung Aquas, New Taipei CTBC DEA, New Taipei Kings, Taipei Taishin Mars, and the Taoyuan Taiwan Beer Leopards participating in this competition.
+The regular season started on October 11, 2025 and ended on May 3, 2026.
+The play-in series started on May 5 and ended on May 6.
+The semifinals series started on May 9 and ended on May 17.
+The finals series started on May 24 and ended on June 6.
+On June 6, the Formosa Dreamers defeated the New Taipei Kings, 4–3, winning the 2025–26 season championship.